students@Evonik blog: Miriam in the U.S.

 That's exactly what lead me to working at the Evonik site in Kennesaw, Georgia, where I did an internship at the Nutrition & Care segment for one practical phase.
 I will tell you more about my experiences and how all this is connected to chickens in the following weeks.

-On the students@Evonik blog students, who work at Evonik, share their experiences about the working life in the company.
+On the students@Evonik blog students working at Evonik share their experiences about life in the company.